-- Parking is available in the UD Ice Arena and Field House lots, as well as in the north and south parking lots of the STAR Health Campus.
+- Parking is available in the UD Ice Arena and Field House lots, as well as in the north and south parking lots of the STAR Health Sciences Complex.
 Overflow parking is also available at the DART/SEPTA lot.
 Handicapped parking (tag or plate must be displayed) is available in the northern most area of the ice arena lot.
 Please use crosswalks!

 Is Ag Day handicapped and stroller accessible?